VilemR/AWS_DeepRacer/README.md

 strategies.
 Models having hardcoded reward based on waypoints (designed for one particular circuit track) were demonstrating over fitting very soon - approx. after 6 hours of training.

-Good luck to use the code and find better combination of implemented features!
+Good luck to use the code and find a better combination of implemented features!

 #### Links
 https://github.com/aws-samples/aws-deepracer-workshops/tree/master/Workshops/2019-AWSSummits-AWSDeepRacerService/Lab0_Create_resources